skip to content

 POLICY BACKGROUNDER

-Music fairness knows no borders, and that is why SoundExchange is spearheading a global initiative to end pay discrimination faced by American music creators abroad.
-Instead of paying all creators according to one set of laws, individual countries including the United Kingdom, France, and Japan, discriminate against foreign nationals by withholding royalty payments to creators whose countries of origin have different royalty and copyright laws.
+Music fairness knows no borders, and that is why SoundExchange is spearheading a global initiative to end pay discrimination faced by American music artists abroad.
+Instead of paying all music artists according to one set of laws, individual countries discriminate against foreign nationals by withholding royalty payments to artists whose countries of origin have different royalty and copyright laws.
+Countries like France collect American royalties from radio plays and use those royalties for its own cultural fund.

 This unfair treatment exists because these nations do not follow the principle of National Treatment, a legal principal in international trade that dictates a country apply the same laws to foreigners as to their own citizens.
 These discriminatory actions hit U.S. citizens especially hard, depriving them of roughly $300 million in royalties annually.

-To learn more about the effort to end this discrimination, go to
+learn more about the effort to end this discrimination

 fairtradeofmusic.com